anubhavpgit/anubhavpgit/README.md

 Hi, I am Anubhab Patnaik, a SE from India, and a Master's student in computer engineering at NYU from India.
 [Here's my background](https://anubhavp.dev/journey.html) and [here's what I am up to these days](https://anubhavp.dev/current.html).
 I used to dabble in ML, web, mobile, and CMD applications.
 Now, I am mostly involved in building high-performance scalable systems, distibuted applications and low-level compilers.
 Here are a couple of projects that I am planning to take up sometime soon:

-- Building a custom AI assisted nutrition manager, [Jude](https://anubhavp.dev/blog/heyjude.html)
-- A MVP of a neural sensor hardware to capture finger movements to be used as an input device.
 - An image/audio analyzer/decomposer to convert svg to png and vice-versa; decomposing periodic functions using fourier series approximation
 - A consistent, memory-safe fast, read/write distributed database built in Go/Rust that implements a distributed caching mechanism like [docstore](https://www.uber.com/en-IN/blog/how-uber-serves-over-40-million-reads-per-second-using-an-integrated-cache/) or [memcached](https://memcached.org/)

 Feel free to DM if interested in working together.
 Some of my recent projects have been:

+- A MVP of a neural sensor hardware to capture finger movements to be used as an input device.
 - [Fireside](https://anubhavpgit/fireside) - An end-to-end encrypted, decentralized chat app built with GunJS & Svelte, enabling low-latency, secure, and ephemeral messaging. - [Live](https://anubhavp.dev/fireside)
 - [Ferry](https://github.com/anubhavp-dev/ferry) - A C compiler for RISC-V, capable of compiling the code for a subset of C language (enough to solve LeetCode!)
 - [Game of Life](https://anubhavp.dev/blog/gameoflife.html)- Implementing John Conway's Game of Life and explaining building CPU units using it